How to Access Windows Tools in Windows 11

 Can I pin Windows Tools to the Taskbar?

 Yes, you can easily pin it.
 Open the Start menu, search for ‘Windows Tools’, right-click the result, and select ‘Pin to taskbar’.
-This provides one-click access to your management console, saving you time if you frequently perform system diagnostics or advanced user settings adjustments.
+This gives you one-click access to your management tools, saving you time if you often run system diagnostics or adjust advanced settings.

 Was this guide helpful?